xorbitsai/xorbits/doc/source/getting_started/why_xorbits/comparisons.rst

 Introduction
 ------------

 `Dask DataFrame`_ is a large parallel dataframe composed of many smaller pandas dataframes.
-DaskDF is lazy, and operations are not immediately executed.
+DaskDF is lazily evaluated, and operations are not immediately executed.
 Users build a task graph of dataframes and then initiate computation by explicitly invoking the :code:`.compute()` function.

 `Modin`_ is another library that claims to scale Pandas by changing a single line of code.
 It aims to support